micheldavrdz/CSS-Frontend-LaunchX/README.md

 ### Special Thanks

-Thanks to Flaticon for the vaccination icon used as favicon, you can find it [here](https://www.flaticon.com/free-icons/vaccine).
+Thanks to Flaticon for the vaccine icon used as favicon, you can find it [here](https://www.flaticon.com/free-icons/vaccine).

 Thanks to FontAwesome for the icons used in the project, you can see their website [here](https://fontawesome.com).